We deliver our models in specially designed wooden crates. We have been delivering models in these for many years with great success.

 USS Essex Model Ship

-USS Essex was an American Frigate.
+USS Essex was an American Frigate launched in 1799.

 About the USS Essex wooden scale Model Ship